 Long way down.

-Tickets purchased for the July 2 show will be honored on the new date, but we understand if you are no longer able to attend the show.
+Tickets purchased for the Thursday, July 2, 2020 concert will be honored on Friday, June 18, 2021, but we understand if you are no longer able to attend the show.
 You may request a refund through the original point of sale.
 Etix is the official ticketing agent for Riverwind Casino.
-If you purchased tickets through Etix.com, you may request a refund by calling 1-800-514-3849.
-If you purchased tickets through the Showplace Theatre Box Office, refunds will be available through the box office through Friday, June 12, 2020.
+If you purchased tickets through Etix.com, you may request a refund through Aug.
+18, 2020 by calling 1-800-514-3849.
+If you purchased tickets with cash through the Showplace Theatre Box Office, refunds will be available through the box office for two weeks after it re-opens.

 If you live every day to the fullest, you will never run out of scars to show off, stories to share, and things to say.